Tristram's jird

-Meriones tristrami, known as Tristram's jird, is a species of rodent that lives in the Middle East.
+Tristram's jird (Meriones tristrami) is a species of rodent that lives in the Middle East.
 It is named after the Reverend Henry Baker Tristram who collected the first specimens.
 It is up to 155 mm long, and lives in burrows in steppes and semi-deserts from Turkey and the Caucasus to Israel and Iran.
 Records from the Greek island of Kos represent the only gerbils reported from Europe, outside the former Soviet Union.
 It is a common, widespread species, and is not considered to be threatened.

 Description

 Meriones tristrami reaches a total length (excluding the tail) of 100–155 mm, with a skull around 32–40 mm long.
 Its fur is "dark yellowish-brown" on its back, "yellowish orange" on its sides, and white on the belly.
 The soles of its hind feet are hairless at the heels, and it has a much smaller auditory bulla than the other jirds that occur in the same region.
 The tail is bi-colored, and ends in an inconspicuous black tuft, about one quarter of the length of the tail.